turbo/js/README.md

 - In addition to error checking, do a sanity check using a small dataset and a simple kernel.
 If the numbers don't check out, fall back to JS.
 - I haven't tried it, but I guess you can adapt [glsl-transpiler](https://github.com/stackgl/glsl-transpiler) to create JS fallback code automatically.
 - Consider if you *really* need turbo.js.
 Optimize your *algorithm* (not code) first.
 Consider using JS SIMD. turbo.js can't be used for non-parallel workloads.

+Make sure to familiarize yourself with the GLSL standard, which can be found at [OpenGL.org](https://www.opengl.org/registry/doc/GLSLangSpec.4.40.pdf).

+Follow best practices to reduce your algorithm complexity.
+MDN adds:

+> Simpler shaders perform better than complex ones.
+In particular, if you can remove an if statement from a shader, that will make it run faster.
+Division and math functions like `log()` should be considered expensive too.

+Many C shorthands apply to GLSL.
+Having said that, this also applies:

+> However, nowadays even mobile devices possess powerful GPUs that are capable of running even relatively complex shader programs.
+Moreover, because shaders are compiled, the eventual machine code that actually runs on the hardware may be highly optimized.
+What may seem like an expensive function call may in fact compile into only few (or even a single) machine instructions.
+This is particularly true for GLSL functions that typically operate on vectors, such as `normalize()`, `dot()` and `mix()`.
+The best advice in that regard is to use the built-in functions, rather than try to implement, for example, one's own version of a dot-product or linear interpolation, which may in fact compile to larger and less optimized machine code.
+Finally, it is important to keep in mind that GPUs are constructed to do complex mathematical calculations in hardware, and therefore, may support math functions, such as `sin()`, `cos()` and other, through dedicated machine instructions.